Dr Mallik Koneru (GP PARTNER)

 Julie works closely with the senior management team to co-ordinate GPs, nurses and other clinician’s rotas.
 As well as this Julie ensures that all of the staff are complying with training and are accredited and up-to-date to safely practice.
 Julie ensures that our appointment book is updated and can assist with various patient queries.

-Reception Supervisor & Complaints Coordinator
+Reception Manager & Complaints Coordinator

-As Reception Supervisor, Syed has a key role at the practice, he works alongside William Powell to ensure the smooth running of reception and is in charge of the day to day supervision of the reception team.
+As Reception Manager, Syed has a key role at the practice, he works alongside William Powell to ensure the smooth running of reception and is in charge of the day to day supervision of the reception team.
 As Complaints Coordinator Syed is the first port of call for patient complaints and will endeavour to resolve the problem or if he can not do so refer to the senior management team for investigation.

 Please remember our receptionists have a very difficult task to perform and that they must follow the instructions given to them by the doctors.
 Please also understand that they may need to ask sensitive questions when dealing with certain requests, particularly when assessing urgency.